 We stepped off the Diag for a trip through Angel Hall so I could show the kids something called "the Fishbowl".
 The Fishbowl is a campus computing site where half the computers are Macs.
 This is a great place for students to work.
 The other half of the computers are PCs.
 I did not notice the PCs.
 All I saw were rows and rows of iMacs.

-From the Fishbowl we continued our walk across the Diag to South University St. before the cold and dark forced to head off to to our hotel.
+From the Fishbowl, we continued our walk across the Diag to South University St. before the cold and dark forces to head off to our hotel.

-Bhavna and I had the “flight” of beer sampler.
-This is ten “shot” glasses filled with what was currently on tap.
-I don’t remember them all but my favorite was the Apple Cider Ale.
-I planned on brining some back with me but alas my followup pint was the last of the ale.
+Bhavna and I had the "flight" of beer sampler.
+This is ten "shot" glasses filled with what was currently on tap.
+I don't remember them all but my favourite was the Apple Cider Ale.
+I planned on bringing some back with me but alas my followup pint was the last of the ale.

 Next morning we headed off to the nearest Sweetwaters Cafe for breakfast.
 I would describe this as Ann Arbor's answer to Starbucks.
 Except for the logo and the fact that there are only three locations — all in Ann Arbor — this would be Starbucks.
 The coffee is good though.
 This week I am enjoying the Sweetwaters Safari Sunrise; a smoky medium roast.

-For dinner we ate at the Blue Nile, and Ethiopian restaurant which we discovered in our walk around town the night before.
+For dinner, we ate at the Blue Nile, an Ethiopian restaurant which we discovered in our walk around town the night before.
 The kids did not like the food but Bhavna and I enjoyed it.
-We’ll have to remember to visit Makeda in New Brunswick more often.
+We'll have to remember to visit Makeda in New Brunswick more often.
 I had forgotten how delicious Ethiopian food is.